Addressing the Wave of Maturing CRE Debt and Pro-Cyclical Regulatory Policy

 Basel III Endgame

-• The original Basel III Endgame proposal would have increased capital requirements for the largest banks by as much as 20 percent.
+• The original Basel III Endgame proposal would have increased capital requirements for the largest banks by as much as 20 percent—carrying significant economic cost without clear benefits to the economy.

 Resources